-Total costs of sales increased by \$2.1 million compared to the second quarter of 2022.
-As a percentage of total revenues, costs of sales increased to 52% of revenues during the second quarter of 2023 compared to 51% during the second quarter of 2022.
+Total costs of revenue (exclusive of amortization and depreciation) increased by \$0.6 million compared to the third quarter of 2022.
+As a percentage of total revenues, costs of revenue (exclusive of amortization and depreciation) increased to 53% of revenues during the third quarter of 2023 compared to 52% during the third quarter of 2022.

-Our costs associated with RCM sales and support increased by \$1.7 million, or 7%, compared to the second quarter of 2022, as the necessary responses to domestic labor market challenges have increased costs associated with our people-intensive service offerings.
-While efforts are well underway to mitigate these domestic labor market challenges through expansion of our offshore partnerships, these efforts have yet to reach the scale necessary to fully offset the impact of domestic wage inflation.
-Adding to these challenges, (i) revenue growth in the trailing twelve months has largely come from lower margin revenue streams; (ii) we experienced the loss of a single large customer with a margin profile well beyond our typical customer margin profile; and (iii) we faced increased costs associated with enhancing our compliance function within the RCM business unit to accommodate scale.
-As a result, the gross margin on RCM services decreased to 43% during the second quarter of 2023 from 46% during the second quarter of 2022.
+Costs associated with our RCM revenues increased by \$1.9 million, or 7%, compared to the third quarter of 2022, as the necessary responses to domestic labor market challenges have increased costs associated with our people-intensive service offerings.
+While efforts are well underway to mitigate these domestic labor market challenges through our acquisition of Viewgol and expansion of our offshore partnerships, these efforts have yet to reach the scale necessary to fully offset the impact of domestic wage inflation.
+Adding to these challenges, (i) revenue growth in the trailing twelve months has largely come from lower margin revenue streams; (ii) over the trailing twelve months we experienced the loss of a single large customer with a margin profile well beyond our typical customer margin profile; and (iii) we faced increased costs associated with enhancing our compliance function within the RCM business unit to accommodate scale.